MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-729-opening-reflex-stream-real-time-hub-not-work.md

 To work around the issue, follow these steps:

-- 1. Open parent eventstream of the stream
+1. Open parent eventstream of the stream.
-- 1. Select the reflex output node of that eventstream
+1. Select the reflex output node of that eventstream.
-- 1. Select **Open item** in bottom pane
+1. Select **Open item** in bottom pane.

 ## Next steps